JamyGolden/PlusSlider/README.markdown

     slider.toSlide('prev'); //move slider to previous slide
     slider.toSlide(3); //move slider to arbitrary index (first slide is 0, second is 1, etc.)

-## Pagination Thumbnails

-The thumbnails are dynamically created (note that this feature does not work in IE8 or lower).
-If you aren't using a CMS or other back-end code that generates thumbnails for you, this will make your life a lot easier as you won't have to create separate smaller images for each slide.
-This functionality is slightly more advanced than the rest and requires a bit of CSS knowledge/experience to manipulate as desired.
-The pagination thumbnails functionality relies heavily on the transform: scale(x,y) CSS property and value.
-If this property is not applied, the 'thumbnails' will be the same size as the slides and therefore render it useless.
-This option is automatically disabled for browsers that don't support it, so it is safe to use for progressive enhancement.

 ## Customizing PlusSlider

 The default example is a great demonstration of what you can do with PlusSlider, but you probably want to customize the slider to match your site's design.